-The High Education Contribution Scheme (HECS) or Higher Education Loan Program (HELP) has allowed thousands of people who wouldn’t have been able to afford the upfront costs of university to continue their education.
+The High Education Contribution Scheme (HECS) or Higher Education Loan Program (HELP) has allowed thousands of people who wouldn’t have been able to afford the upfront costs of the university to continue their education.

 Like personal loans, car finance, credit cards or dependent children, a HELP loan is treated the same way as any other liability.

-Each bank uses their own serviceability calculation!
+Each bank uses its serviceability calculation.

 Even though the National Consumer Credit Protection Act prohibits lenders from approving loans that would put borrowers into financial hardship, it doesn’t provide specific guidelines on how the banks should do this.